Give Real Change

 End Homelessness Sign

 Give Real Change Program helps people look at giving in a different and better way.
-New orange meters have been placed around the City that accept cash or change donations.
 Street signs have also been placed promoting giving to services.
 These "Need Help Call 211.
 Give Help call 311" signs help people need services as well as those who want to help give when they see homelessness or panhandling on the streets.
 Giving to programs allows someone to know exactly where the donation is helping the homeless.
 The Give Real Change program works with community-based service providers to administer coordinated shelter, outreach, job placement and training, and other services for people who are homeless or at-risk of homelessness.
 The program works to help coordinate housing and other resources.

 Give Real Change is committed to ensuring that every man, woman and child who experiences homelessness in our city has an alternative to living on the streets.
 The success of Give Real Change is a collaborative partnership among nonprofits, foundations, businesses, individuals, faith-based community, service providers, and government at all levels.